Filament

 | Scan QR Code | Scan a filament QR code to auto-fill spool data.
 Only shown when Spoolman is configured. |

-For advanced multi-tool setups, the context menu also includes:
+On systems that support Endless Spool, the context menu also includes:

 Editing Filament Properties